Towards Stable and Efficient Training of Verifiably Robust Neural Networks

 Then we continue to unfold the next ReLU layer $\sigma(z^{(L-2)})$ using its linear relaxations, and compute a new $\Al{(L-2)} \in \R^{n_L \times n_{L-2}}$ matrix, with $\Al{(L-2)}_{i,:} = \Al{(L-1)}_{i,:} \W{(L-1)} \DD{i,(L-2)}$ in a similar manner as in~\eqref{eq:crown_A}.
 Along with the bound propagation process, we need to compute a series of matrices, $\Al{(L-1)}, \cdots, \Al{(0)}$, where $\Al{(l)}_{i,:} = \Al{(l+1)}_{i,:} \W{(l+1)} \DD{i,(l)} \in \R^{n_L \times n_{(l)}}$, and $\Al{(0)}_{i,:}=\Al{(1)}_{i,:} \W{(1)} = \W{(L)}_{i,:} \DD{i,(L-1)} \W{(L-2)} \DD{i,(L-2)} \Al{(L-2)} \cdots \DD{i,(1)} \W{(1)}$.
 At this point, we merged all layers of the network into a linear layer: ${z}^{(L)}_i \geq \Al{(0)}_{i,:} \x + \underline{b},$ where $\underline{b}$ collects all terms not related to $\x$.
 A lower bound for ${z}^{(L)}_i$ with $\x_L \leq \x \leq \x_U$ can then be easily given as

 For ReLU networks, convex adversarial polytope~\citep{wong2018provable} uses a very similar bound propagation procedure.
-CROWN-style bounds allow an adaptive selection of $\alpha_i$ in~\eqref{eq:relu_linear}, thus often gives slightly better bounds.
+CROWN-style bounds allow an adaptive selection of $\alpha_i$ in~\eqref{eq:relu_linear}, thus often gives better bounds (e.g., see Table~\ref{tab:ibp_bound_compare}).
 We give details on each term in Appendix~\ref{sec:crown_exact}.